Vitinha: 2022–23: Adaptation to France

 Vitinha made his debut for the club on 31 July, starting in PSG's 4–0 victory over Nantes in the Trophée des Champions, registering a 100% passing rate, completing 43 out of his 43 passes, while also being booked in the match and winning his first trophy with the club.
 Brought in as a signing for the future, Vitinha was seen as a player that could grow and develop during his tenure with the club and quickly his performances throughout the start of the season were highly lauded, receiving various praises for the central midfield combination of him and Marco Verratti and his quick adaption into his new team, despite fierce competition from more experienced players like Carlos Soler, Renato Sanches and Fabián Ruiz.

 However, the following months, proved to be difficult for him, due to having a complicated relationship with fellow team-mate Lionel Messi and those close to him in the team, after a reported training ground bust-up between them.
 He was reportedly the target of Neymar's outburst after a 3–1 loss to Monaco on 11 February 2023, who complained that the squad had been significantly weakened with the arrival of players such as Vitinha.
 Those incidents took a toll on him and his performances declined on the second half of the season, to the point where he lost his starting spot.

 He scored his first goal for PSG, a long-range strike in a 3–1 home victory over Lens on 15 April.
-During the season, he was a key contributor to his team's record 11th Ligue 1 title, despite his irregular form.
+During the season, he was a key contributor to his team's record eleventh Ligue 1 title, despite his irregular form.